cartoon-raccoon/cogsy/README.md

 Note: The Discogs API limits HTTP requests to 60 per minute, and gives up to maximum 100 albums per request.
 Users with extremely large collections (>5000 albums) will see extremely long download times, and the app itself may become unusable.

 ## Issues and Bugs
-**When running `update`, the app freezes up**
+- **When running `update`, the app freezes up**
     - This is normal behaviour.
 Cogsy uses a blocking API to query Discogs, which means the entire app is put on pause while the update process is running.
 Async behaviour is expected to be implemented in a future update.
-- Panics when no arguments are passed to `cogsy query`.
-Working on fixing the logic for it now.
+- **Panics when no arguments are passed to `cogsy query`**
+    - Working on fixing the logic for it now.
-- Large collections may slow the app down fairly noticeably.
+- **Large collections may slow the app down fairly noticeably**
+    - The computation for displaying the data to the screen is done lazily, i.e. everything is loaded from the database and processed only when the command is invoked.
+Nothing is pre-computed and cached beforehand.
+Working on implementing this now.

 If there are any other bugs, please raise an issue and I will do my best to respond and fix it.